Garner, North Carolina: History

 Land near the town of Garner was first settled around 1751.
 In the 1850s, the North Carolina Railroad was built, and before the 1870s, a wood-and-water stop was established in present-day downtown Garner.
 The community of Garner's Station received a post office in 1878 and was incorporated in 1883, but the community had its charter repealed in 1891.

 In 1905, the charter was reinstated as the Town of Garner.
 The first mayor was J.B.
 Richardson, and the first aldermen were H.D.
 Rand, J.J.
 Bagwell, H. Bryan, M.C.
 Penny, and J.S.
 Buffaloe.

 In 1912, the telephone came to Garner.
 The town is off of US 70, which in 1917 became the first paved highway to be built in North Carolina.
 An explosion and partial roof collapse of a ConAgra Foods plant on June 9, 2009, killed four and injured some 40 workers.

 The Downtown Garner Historic District, Edenwood, and Meadowbrook Country Club are listed on the National Register of Historic Places.

 Government

 City Council and City Manager

 Garner currently operates under a council–manager government whereby the Town Council is the publicly elected legislative body of the town, and appoints a Town Manager to manage the administrative operations of the town.
 The Town Council consists of the Mayor and five Town Council Members, one of whom serves as Mayor "Pro Tempore."
+The composition of the Garner City Council, as of 2024, are as follows: